-The JSW Radio brings the voices of researchers, educators, activists and community members working to better understand the region’s past and envision possible new futures.
-It continues to highlight the special consciousness of place that has been the focus of the Journal of the Southwest for the last three decades.
+JSW –Journal of the Southwest– Radio brings together the voices of researchers, educators, activists and community members working to better understand the region’s past and envision possible new futures.
+It continues to highlight the special consciousness of place that has characterized Journal of the Southwest for the last three decades.

 Episode 14 – JSW Radio Archive: Dancing for Water, by Stanley Crawford